Guided Mindful Running | Mountain Views | Wildflowers | Lakefront Lodge | Alpine + Forest Singletrack Trails

 Day 3 Saturday | Running High on Reid Divide

 Help yourself to the breakfast buffet at the lodge at your leisure this morning.
-Then we’ll meet our guides for a short drive to the start of today’s run, which will be the weekend’s longest.
-Reid Divide is a 10-mile section of out and back trail.
+Then we’ll meet our guides for a 90-minute drive to the start of today’s run, which will be the weekend’s longest.
+Reid Divide is a 11-mile section of out and back trail.
 As you enter the trail you’re faced with a couple quick steep climbs.
 From there it becomes rolling terrain with short climbs and descents along a low ridgeline at around 5,800 feet in elevation.
 Enjoy lush greenery and sample the huckleberries along the way.
-After the run, return to the lodge for a casual lunch and free afternoon to enjoy the myriad of activities available there.
-A late-afternoon Wellness Workshop is following by dinner on site.
+After the run, we’ll enjoy a picnic lunch (and if you’re up for it–a refreshing dip in the lake!) before the 45-minute drive back to the lodge.

 Time on trail (including stops): 3 – 4 hours